RachelRice13/software-quality-handbook/sections/code-reviews.md

 # Code Reviews
 ## Introduction
+Code Review (or peer code review) is an important step in the software development process.
+It is the act of getting a  fellow programmers to check each other's code for mistakes before it is merged into a branch.
-Making code better is the main goal of code reviews.
+The main goal of a code review is to make the code better.
 Reviewing another person's code, however, is much easier said than done.
-Code review, also referred to as a peer code review, entails one or more team members reviewing the work of another team member.
+Code review entails one or more team members reviewing the work of another team member.
 This entails reviewing source code modifications prior to their incorporation into the codebase.
+Code reviews have repeatedly shown to accelerate and streamline the process of software development.

 ![Code review methods](../images/codeReview.jpg)